Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

 ## Batch File

 The batch file replaces the entire contents of the shared Assembly Info file every time the build runs.
 It also deals with source control.
 Whether you need to version this shared file will depend on your individual and unique situation.
-Generally speaking it is better if you don’t have to version it, but in my specific case, there was a need for developers to pull the latest and create DLLs that were the correct version to drop onto their test environments, so it was easier if they didn’t have to check and edit this file manually.
+Generally speaking it is better if you don't have to version it, but in my specific case, there was a need for developers to pull the latest and create DLLs that were the correct version to drop onto their test environments, so it was easier if they didn't have to check and edit this file manually.

 The file accepts two parameters.
 The version number and the file path.
 This allows TFS to pass this information when it executes the batch file.
-I also parameterised the path to the TF source control command line (which you only need if you want to check-out and check-in the file) and the current year, for the copyright message.
-The batch file can also be executed manually, so it prompts for the arguments if they haven’t been supplied.
+I also parameterized the path to the TF source control command line (which you only need if you want to check-out and check-in the file) and the current year, for the copyright message.
+The batch file can also be executed manually, so it prompts for the arguments if they haven't been supplied.

 ```powershell
 set version=%~1